attack-community/website/event.md

 | 16.40    | TBD                                                                                   |             |            |                                   |
 | 17.00    | Closing comments                                                                      | Freddy      |            |                                   |

-We require attendees to register using their real name and their corporate email address.
-If this information is not provided, the registration may be refused.
-Registration (in person or virtual) is possible at no cost via this link: <a href="https://www.xing.com/events/eu-mitre-att-ck-community-workshop-4153389"> Registration for the tenth
-EU MITRE ATT&CK Community Workshop</a>.

 # About the EU ATT&CK Community